hamzzgab/Flutter-Course/quiz_app/README.md

 class MyAppState extends State<MyApp> {
 ```
 3. Functions where things have to be changed are written
+   - `seState()` allows only the specific values that have to be changed to change rather than the app waiting on all the values to change which would cause it to slow down
 ```
 void answerQuestion() {
     setState(() {